marius-team/quake/test/experiments/osdi2025/README.md

     ```
     Outputs will be in `test/experiments/osdi2025/kick_the_tires/results/sift1m/`.

-### Quick Reproduction
+### Reproduction of Main Quake Components

-These experiments should take less than 10 minutes to run in total if the datasets/indexes have been prepared ahead of time.
-Otherwise it will take 30-60 minutes on the first run.
+These experiments should take less than hour (mostly in maintenance_ablation) to run in total if the datasets/indexes have been prepared ahead of time.
+Otherwise it will take 2 hours on the first run.

 1. Reproduction of APS (Figure 6 in `paper/Quake.pdf`)